Waters Corporation Logo

 Employee Testimonials

 "I enjoy the hands-on work and the team camaraderie — you feel like your lab work matters."
-That is a common line you will hear from scientists and technicians.
-Other employees say they appreciate the structured onboarding and the chance to work with high-quality instruments.
-Some people mention occasional bureaucracy and slow decision-making, but most say the technical problems and collaborative teams make it worthwhile.
-If you are someone who likes practical impact and steady processes, working at Waters Corporation often feels rewarding.
+Scientists and technicians say this kind of thing a lot.
+Others mention the structured onboarding and the chance to work with good instruments.
+Bureaucracy and slow decisions come up occasionally, but most people seem to think the technical work and the teams are worth it.
+If you like practical impact and steady processes, Waters tends to feel like a good fit.

 Company Culture